 The Scientific Temperance Federation was formed in 1906 upon the death of Mary Hunt.
 She was a leader of the Woman’s Christian Temperance Union (WCTU).
-Hunt was head of the WCTU’s powerful Department of Scientific Temperance Instruction in Schools and Colleges.
+Hunt was head of the WCTU’s powerful Department of Scientific Temperance Instruction (DSTI).

 Temperance textbooks needed Mary Hunt’s approval to be endorsed by the WCTU.
 And without that endorsement it was almost impossible to sell them.

 Many people thought Hunt was making money in working on and approving the books.
 She strongly denied that charge.

 Ms. Hunt devised a plan to conceal her very large income.
 She signed over to charity the royalties from the sale of hundreds of thousands of textbooks sold annually.
 That, in addition to her profits from editing, revising, and even anonymously writing some of the books.

 The charity Hunt selected was a small group.
 It was composed of Mary Hunt, her pastor, and a few friends.
 The goal was to support the operation of the WCTU’s DSTI.
 Or was it to hide Mary Hunt’s income?
 The headquarters of the charity was a large house.
 It was also Hunt’s residence.